-For 2019, you pay \$49 per LiveHealth Online phone or video consultation with a physician until the deductible is met.
-After that, you pay \$9.80 per consultation.
+For 2020, you pay \$59 per LiveHealth Online phone or video consultation with a physician until the deductible is met.
+After that, you pay \$11.80 per consultation.
 Online visits with a therapist are \$80, with a psychologist are \$95 and with a psychiatrist are \$175 for the initial evaluation and \$75 for follow up visits, all applying to your medical plan deductible and coinsurance.
 Once you meet the annual out-of-pocket maximum, consultations are covered in full for the remainder of the year.
 If you are enrolled in an HSA or HCSA/LPSA, the fee is considered a qualified health care expense and can be reimbursed through your spending account.
 Charges for phone or video consultations with a physician, psychologist or therapist and/or other provider who is not contracted with Anthem's LiveHealth Online service are excluded.
 In most states, the physician can e-prescribe medications for you after a LiveHealth Online consultation if needed.
-For more information, visit www.livehealthonline.com.